20 Cool Things To Do When Visiting Newark, New Jersey

 15. Stroll Through Weequahic Lake and Park

-Weequahic Lake and Park is a peaceful urban retreat, offering visitors a chance to unwind amidst Newark’s natural beauty.
-Known for having one of the largest lakes in Essex County, this park is perfect for jogging, walking, or enjoying a picnic by the water.
-On my visit, I took a leisurely stroll around the lake, enjoying the scenic views and the park’s well-maintained paths.
+Weequahic Lake and Park offers a serene urban oasis in Newark, providing a perfect spot for relaxation and outdoor activities.
+Featuring one of the largest lakes in Essex County, the park is ideal for jogging, walking, or picnicking by the water.
+During my visit, the scenic trails and calm atmosphere offered a much-needed escape from the bustling city.

-The park also features a golf course, sports fields, and playgrounds, making it suitable for families and outdoor enthusiasts.
-With its tranquil atmosphere and range of activities, Weequahic Park embodies a different side of Newark that emphasizes relaxation and community.
+The park also includes a golf course, sports fields, and playgrounds, making it a versatile destination for families and fitness enthusiasts.
+Whether you're seeking quiet solitude or active recreation, Weequahic Park showcases a tranquil side of Newark that celebrates nature and community.

 16. Taste Crafted Elixirs at All Points West Distillery